DRONEOA/DroneOA_ROS/scripts/setup/README.md

 - Run `. ~/.profile`
 - If still not found, Rebooting / Sign out your computer.
 - If still not found, you can find this script here: `<Ardupilot_Path>/Tools/autotest/sim_vehicle.py`

+### System program problem detected
+Solution:
+- This is normal
+- You can disable this warning by modifying `enabled=0` in this file `sudo nano /etc/default/apport`